moondance-labs/tanssi/solo-chains/docs/bridge/etbereum-to-solo-chain.md

 The pseudo-code for the verification update can be found in [Altair](https://github.com/ethereum/annotated-spec/blob/master/altair/sync-protocol.md).
 We describe the pseudo-code in our own words in the following steps:

 1. First we verify that the update is meaningful, which basically means that the slot number provided is higher than the one stored in the light client
 2. Second we verify that the period is either the current one stored or the following one.
-OBviously an update for a past period cannot be provided,  neither we can skip period updates by injecting a period too far in the future.
+Obviously an update for a past period cannot be provided,  neither we can skip period updates by injecting a period too far in the future.
-3. If we arre injecting an attested header (header for which the sync committee provided signatues) that is different than the finalized heaer (latest finalized header), a merkle proof verification is carried out to verify the validity of the finalized header in the attested header
+3. If we arre injecting an attested header (header for which the sync committee provided signatures) that is different than the finalized header (latest finalized header), a merkle proof verification is carried out to verify the validity of the finalized header in the attested header
-4. We take the sync committee against which we have to verify the signatues.
+4. We take the sync committee against which we have to verify the signatures.
 In this case we have two options 4.1 If the period of the attested header is the same one as we have stored, we take the current sync committe (SC), and verify the signatures against it.
 4.2 If the period of the attested header is higher (+1) of the latest one stored, then we take the next sync committee(NSC), and additionally, the prover needs to inject a merkle proof for the following next committee that needs to be validated.
 5. The aggreagated signature is verified against the selected committee.